Mr Hicklin and Miss Higginbotham

 Mondays will be our PE day.
 Ensure you have your sports kits for indoor and outside lessons.

 Tuesday- the very exciting WCIT in which every member of Year Four will be playing either cornet or clarinet.
 (Don't forget to leave a pound coin in your case, clarinet players, in case you need a new reed).
+Every child has been given a log on for the Charanga website.
+Here, Mrs Bayliss and Mr Henton put their music so they can practice at home (complete with backing tracks).
+There are also some very fun games which teach you about your instrument, music theory and the history of music too.
+Well worth a look!

 Doing a bit of extra work at home can really help with our work in class.